Multi-shot specific preprocessing¶

 help_path_to(X,P,X') :- coom_path(P,0,N), path_start(X,P),

-help_aux(X',_), X' =(N,(X,_)).
+help_aux(X',_), X' = (N,(X,_)).

 help_path_to(X,P,X') :- coom_path(P,0,"root"), coom_path(P,1,N), path_start(X,P),

-help_aux(X',_), X' =(N,((),_)).
+help_aux(X',_), X' = (N,((),_)).

 help_path_to(X,P,X'') :- coom_path(P,I,N), help_path_to(X,P,X'),

-- needs to be filtered by help_aux to remove sets belonging to the helper objects
+map help_path_to/4 atoms to path_step/2 by using output formatting - needs to be filtered by help_aux to remove sets belonging to the helper objects

-- there is a path from an unbounded object to the set
+compute sets used in the column of a table incremental sets: a set is incremental if there is a path from an incremental object to the set

-inc_set(P) :- table_column(_,P), path_step(P,X'), inc_obj(X').
+inc_set(P) :- table_column(_,P), possible_inc_set(P).

 - base case: table constraints over incremental sets are incremental